karenpayneoregon/bootbox-samples/readme.md

 - Bootstrap 4
 - OedProgressHelper.js (under Scripts/local)
 - oedProgressbar.css (under Content/Local)
+- Scripts/Local/SpokenLanguage.js which is a container for language e.g. EN, E, S, SP

 In a .cfm or .html place the following in